telerik/kendo-ui-core/docs/controls/scheduling/scheduler/how-to/get-next-occurrence.md

 ---
-title: Get next Occurrence
+title: Get nextOccurrence
-page_title: Get next Occurrence | Kendo UI Scheduler
+page_title: Get nextOccurrence | Kendo UI Scheduler
 description: "Learn how to get a next occurrence of the Kendo UI SchedulerEvent in the Kendo UI Scheduler widget."
+previous_url: /controls/scheduling/scheduler/how-to/get-next-occurance
 slug: howto_getthe_next_occurance_scheduler
 ---

-# Get next Occurrence
+# Get nextOccurrence

-The example below demonstrates how to get a `next` occurance of the Kendo UI `SchedulerEvent` in a Kendo UI Scheduler widget.
+The example below demonstrates how to get a `next` occurrence of the Kendo UI `SchedulerEvent` in a Kendo UI Scheduler widget.

 ###### Example